citp/privacy-policy-historical/e/ex/exp/experts-exchange.com.md

-> *The following text is extracted and transformed from the experts-exchange.com privacy policy that was archived on 2010-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100623112927id_/http%3A//www.experts-exchange.com/privacyPolicy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the experts-exchange.com privacy policy that was archived on 2010-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101219120838id_/http%3A//www.experts-exchange.com/privacyPolicy.jsp) for the most accurate reproduction.*

 # Privacy Policy for Experts Exchange

+This policy is presented to you in order to help you make an informed decision about using this service and to explain to you what information we collect, how we store that information and how we may use it.
+By using our website, you are consenting to have your personal data transferred to and/or processed in the United States in accordance with the terms of this Privacy Policy.

+Experts Exchange, LLC collects all data collected through [ experts-exchange.com](http://www.experts-exchange.com/) and is responsible for implementing and ensuring compliance with this privacy policy.
+Experts Exchange, LLC participates in the Safe Harbor program developed by the U.S. Department of Commerce and the European Union.
+To view our certification, visit the U.S. Department of Commerce's Safe Harbor website.

 1\.
 What information do we collect?